Continuing a series of interviews with this year's queer pioneers, IQ speaks to Jill Wheeler, promoter at Red Mountain Entertainment in the US

 The latest industry news to your inbox.

-Continuing a series of interviews with this year's queer pioneers, IQ speaks to Joel Siviour, director & booking agent at Seismic Talent Agency (AU)
+Continuing a series of interviews with this year's queer pioneers, IQ speaks to Nix Corporan, fan support team lead at DICE in the US

 The LGBTIQ+ List 2022 – IQ Magazine’s second annual celebration of queer professionals who make an immense impact in the international live music business – was published in the Pride edition (issue 112) last month.